tsgates/arch-wiki-markdown/wiki/JACK_Audio_Connection_Kit.md

 Set Yoshimi to realtime scheduling in the Linux kernel.

-With all of the above in a script run at logon, and with the QJackCtl patchbay set correctly, all we have to do is plug the PC/laptop into a MIDI keyboard using a USB-to-MIDI adapter, or simply the USB-in MIDI capability of many modern keyboards, and you are ready to play!
+With all of the above in a script run at logon, and with the QjackCtl patchbay set correctly, all we have to do is plug the PC/laptop into a MIDI keyboard using a USB-to-MIDI adapter, or simply the USB-in MIDI capability of many modern keyboards, and you are ready to play!

 The essence of QJackCtl is described fairly well in this article.

-A GUI-Based Example Setup
+> A GUI-Based Example Setup

 The shell-based example above, lays out in detail lots of things you may well need to know, and it does work well.
 If you want something much